WordPress/openverse/documentation/catalog/reference/DAGs.md

 issues.
 The public API max results range is limited to 100,000 results, although the API key we've been given can circumvent this limit. https://www.rawpixel.com/api/v1/search?tags=$publicdomain&page=1&pagesize=100

-### `recreate_audio_popularity_calculation`

-This file generates Apache Airflow DAGs that, for the given media type, completely wipes out and recreates the PostgreSQL functions involved in calculating our standardized popularity metric.

-Note that they do not drop any tables or views related to popularity, and they do not perform any popularity calculations.
-Once this DAG has been run, the associated popularity refresh DAG must be run in order to actually recalculate popularity constants and standardized popularity scores using the new functions.

-These DAGs are not on a schedule, and should only be run manually when new SQL code is deployed for the calculation.

 ### `recreate_full_staging_index`